NCM 15x13.5x5 / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these products can be problematic in medical diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
+It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.